 As we inch closer to Valentine’s Day, we thought it would be fun to share 25 last-minute DIY Valentine’s Day Gift Ideas you can easily make for your friends and loved ones.

-Like many of you some of our favorite gifts are handmade and homemade gifts!
-We love it when our friends and family members get creative and put their own spin on things.
+Like many of you, some of our favorite treasures are handmade and homemade gifts!
+We love it when our friends and family members get creative and share their talents.

-In fact, every time I look at the bookcases in my office, I think about how much love and work my Dad put into the making them.
+Every time I style these bookcases, I think about all the love and hard work my Dad put into making them.

 DIY Valentine’s Day gifts don’t have to be as elaborate as those bookcases though.

 There are plenty of thoughtful things you can do to show the special people in your life you care about them.
-Most of these projects can be completed in a day!
+In fact, most of these projects can be completed in a day!

 Here are 25 DIY Valentine’s Day gifts, projects and ideas for you to consider…